-- Forty years was a long time to wait.
+- Twenty years was a long time to wait.

-- Fifteen to 20 cars were involved in the accident.
+- Fifteen to 20 people were involved in the prank.

 However, there are some exceptions to this rule.
 The AP Stylebook says it’s acceptable to use numerals when starting a sentence with a year, or a combination of letters and numbers.